 After entering the hall, the two guides walk to the front of the hall and stand on the right and left of the Buddha, facing each other.
-The disciple stands at the side for the moment.
-The two masters go to the two bowing mats and stand there.
-When facing the Buddha, the ācārya's mat is on the left, the upādhyāyā/a's on the right.
-The disciple goes to their bowing mat and stands there.
+The disciple stands at

 13 Each set of bows ends with a half-bow.
 The chant leader rings the bell whenever anyone bows.